matthewjdenny/GERGM/README.md

 ## Testing

-So far, this package has been tested successfully on OSX 10.9.5, Windows 7 and CentOS 6.6.
+So far, this package has been tested successfully on OSX 10.9.5.
 Please email me at <mzd5530@psu.edu> if you have success on another OS or run into any problems.